-Half of this popular hike around Castro Valley’s scenic Lake Chabot hike is on busy and mostly paved lakeshore trails, but the rest runs through quiet woods with much more of a backcountry feel.
+Half of this popular hike around Castro Valley’s very scenic Lake Chabot is on busy and mostly paved lakeshore trails, while the rest runs through quiet woods with much more of a backcountry feel.
 The contrast between the two halves of the loop makes for an enjoyable and memorable hike.

 About two-thirds of the hike is wooded.
 For a hike that circles a lake, the route is actually pretty hilly, with up-and-down undulations most of the way.

-The most popular starting point for this hike is the marina lot at the south end of the lake, but I prefer the smaller parking lot in San Leandro’s Chabot Park, at the base of the dam.
-The little Chabot Park lot is much less busy, it’s shady, and it’s free, plus starting there rounds out the hike to about ten miles.
-On the other hand there are a lot of car break-ins in this part of the East Bay, and the big, busy marina lot with its staffed entrance booth might be safer.
+The most popular starting point for this hike is the marina lot at the south end of the lake, but you can save $5 by parking in San Leandro’s Chabot Park, at the base of the dam.
+Starting there also rounds out the hike to about ten miles.
+On the other hand there are a lot of car break-ins in this part of the East Bay, and the marina lot with its staffed entrance booth might be safer.

 From Chabot Park, the paved road climbs gently up to the dam.
 At the top of the hill, turn right onto the paved loop trail.
 This part of the hike is greatly improved now that the Chabot marksmanship range is closed; a few years ago, the continuous roar of gunfire could be heard in this area.